-Naturally Sweetened Blueberry Cottage Cheese Muffins
+Blueberry Cottage Cheese Muffins (Naturally Sweetened)

-These blueberry cottage cheese muffins are moist and packed with juicy bursts of blueberries.
-Naturally sweetened with maple syrup or honey, they’re made with simple ingredients and protein-rich cottage cheese for extra moisture and a subtly creamy texture.
-A little lemon zest or vanilla and a pinch of cinnamon bring out the best part of every bite.
-Enjoy plain or with creamy vanilla cottage cheese frosting.
+These blueberry cottage cheese muffins are moist, tender, and packed with juicy blueberries.
+Sweetened with maple syrup or honey, no refined sugar needed.
+The protein-rich cottage cheese keeps everything soft without making them heavy.
+A little lemon zest or vanilla extract, a pinch of cinnamon.

 Table of contents